 Individual points were resharpened after use, to ensure spear points would cut through the hides of game animals, or blades would sever plant stalks easily, or drills would create holes for manufacture of clothing and cooking containers.
 Small scatterings of broken rock chips, where hunters resharpened their stone tools, may be found at many sites far away from the quarries.
 Once a resharpened point became too small, it was discarded.
 When too many tools had been broken or dulled, the band would return to the quarry for restocking.

-In Virginia, sources of jasper used for prehistoric stone tools include Flint Run (Warren County - site 44WR12), Brook Run (Culpeper County - site 44CU122), Arnold's Valley (Rockbridge County - site 44RB323), Bonifant (Powhatan County - site 44PO132), and sediments with eroded and transported cobbles in Virginia Beach (site 44VB5) and Accomack County (site 44AC136).4 (The Powhatan County site, also called Bonnefont, was discovered after examination of a nearby archeological site revealed such a large amount of debitage, the archeologists realized there could be a local source.)5
+In Virginia, sources of jasper used for prehistoric stone tools include Flint Run (Warren County - site 44WR12), Brook Run (Culpeper County - site 44CU122), Arnold's Valley (Rockbridge County - site 44RB323), Bonifant (Powhatan County - site 44PO132), and sediments with eroded and transported cobbles in Virginia Beach (site 44VB5) and Accomack County (site 44AC136).4 The Powhatan County site, also called Bonnefont, was discovered after examination of a nearby archeological site revealed such a large amount of debitage that archeologists realized there could be a local source.5

 The Flint Run complex in Warren County developed around 9,500BC.
 The jasper was quarried near the mouth of Flint Run, then carried across the South Fork of the Shenandoah River to the Thunderbird and Fifty sites and processed further on the other bank, perhaps during the winter when the river was frozen over.
 The Fifty site was close to a wetland that may have provided food, while the Thunderbird base camp faced south and was sheltered from the strong winds of that era.6

-Thunderbird was used as a quarry for 4,000 years.8 That makes the site at the mouth of Flint Run the first and longest-used industrial site in Virginia.
+Thunderbird was used as a quarry for 4,000 years.
+That makes the site at the mouth of Flint Run the first and the longest-used industrial site in Virginia.8

 The Williamson site in Dinwiddie County is located on Little Cattail Creek, a tributary of the Nottoway River.
 It is the source of Cattail Creek Chalcedony, a distinctive form of quartz that was used by Paleo-indians for making Clovis points and other tools.